Tell me something.

-I was in awe when Liora showed me the final images...each and every body is so gorgeous to me.
+I was in awe when I saw the final images...each and every body is so magical to me.
 I've flipped through these images time and time again, every click deserving it's own breath.
 I see it.
 I see the beauty.
-I see the diversity.
 I see the vulnerability.
 I see the power.

 Will every person reading this post see their body and shape represented here?
-Definitely not.
-We can't represent 7 billion people with one shoot in a small city like Tucson.
-But we can show that as women, our bodies differ in every way conceivable...
+Definitely not, and I regret this.
+We can't represent 7 billion people with one shoot in a small city like Tucson though I wish more than anything we could.
+But we can show that our bodies differ in every way conceivable and are somehow wonderfully simialr...
 That we're not alone, and that we are all fucking perfect, just as we are.

-You can view all 96 women here, if you'd like.
+You can view more images here, if you'd like.
 I'd recommend it.

 You can also read this recounting that made me cry.

-I want to come to your town with Liora someday and do this project again.
-Will you have us?
-Lets do this again.
+I want do this again.
 And again.
 And again, until we all feel represented.
-Until the beauty becomes a blur.
+Until our powerful beauty becomes a blur.
 Until everything we hide is exposed, including our inherent worth no matter what shape our bodies take.